iCaran/G/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Lesser General Public License v2.1.
 See the LICENSE file for more details.